MikeHeiber/Ising_OPV/README.md

 To run in a parallel processing environment and create 10 morphologies on 10 processors, the command is:
 >    mpiexec -n 10 Ising_OPV.exe parameters_default.txt

+These statements can be implemented into batch scripts for running Ising_OPV in supercomputing environments.

 ### Output
 Ising_OPV will create several output files.
 One text file will be created for each morphology generated that stores the data for that morphology.
 In addition, another text file, analysis_summary.txt, will contain statistics about the set of morphologies that has been created.